Fitbit Health Solutions Client Terms

 e) Client’s data protection obligations (Sections 18.6, 19, 20, 21, and 22); or

-f) the amounts owed by Client for any Fitbit Products & Services or Fitbit Solutions purchased by Client.
+f) the amounts owed by Client for Fitbit Care or any Products & Services purchased by Client.

-a) Fitbit will comply with all applicable Privacy Laws relating to its provisioning of the Fitbit Solutions and/or the Fitbit Products & Services.
+a) Fitbit will comply with all applicable Privacy Laws relating to its provisioning of Fitbit Care and/or the Products & Services.
 Client will comply with all applicable Privacy Laws relating to its provisioning of Client’s Program.

 a) the subject matter and details of the processing are as follows:

 i.
 Subject Matter.
-Fitbit’s provision of the Fitbit Products & Services to Client.
+Fitbit’s provision of the Products & Services to Client.

 v.
 Data Subjects: Prospective Participants and Participants.